Saturday, June 25, 2011

 After dining with Morgen at a very pleasant Greek restaurant near Cornell, we next headed uphill to the other side of Ithaca, where we moved into our rather Spartan dorm rooms on the campus of Ithaca College for the duration of the field meeting.
 It was early to bed in order to rise for breakfast at 7, then off on a bus at 8am for the first of our adventures, a trip to Lime Hollow Nature Preserve to explore rich woods, limey ponds, and an acidic bog.
 It was here in the rich (meaning limey) woods that I found my third new plant of our trip, the Broad-leaved Waterleaf (Hydrophyllum canadense).
 At first glance, I thought it was Goldenseal, until I saw that cluster of bright-white, long-stamened flowers hiding beneath.

 Over the course of the meeting's three full days, we explored so many bogs and marshes and other damp spots that my two pairs of water shoes never did dry out.
 I had to place them outside my room each night to prevent their oozy reek from gagging me as I slept.
 But was it worth it?
 Well, it sure was to me!
 Just look at this gorgeous Large Purple-fringed Orchis, blooming away in the darkest dampest spot in the woods, lit up like a beacon by a stray ray of sunlight.
 My fourth new flower of the trip.
 I do find the Small Purple-fringed Orchis along my home stretch of the Hudson, but never this larger one.
-(My fifth new flower was the Northern Jack-in-the-Pulpit, which looks pretty much like the regular one, except that it blooms much later.
+(My fifth new flower was the Swamp Jack-in-the-Pulpit, which looks pretty much like the regular one, except for raised white ridges on the spathe.
 Sorry, no photo.)
+UPDATE: I have since found that Jack, Arisaema stewardsonii, in a number of swampy spots all over Saratoga County.

 Now, I would have been able to chart a whole bunch of new plants if I'd noted all the sedges this very knowledgeable fellow, David Werier, introduced to us on our wanderings.
 But I must confess that I'm saving the sedges and other grass-like plants until I have mastered the wildflowers, woody plants, mosses, lichens, ferns, and liverworts.
 So it will be a while before I pay really close attention, but I did manage to listen politely and notice a few details.
 I now know enough to hope that sedges CAN be distinguished one from the other.
 Occasionally.